Clara Brown

-Brown settled in the mining town now called Central City, Colorado where she worked as a laundress, cook, and midwife.
+Brown settled in the mining town now called Central City, Colorado, where she worked as a laundress, cook, and midwife.
 With the money she made, she invested in properties and mines in nearby towns.
-Known as "Aunt Clara" for her emotional and financial support, Brown was a founding member of a Sunday school, made her home available for prayer services and generously supported the community.
+Known as "Aunt Clara" for her emotional and financial support, Brown was a founding member of a Sunday school that was held in her home.

 At the end of the Civil War, Brown could freely travel and liquidated all of her investments to travel to Kentucky to find her daughter.
 Although she was unsuccessful, she paid the way for 16 or more relatives and others who were former slaves to move to Colorado.
 Finally, in 1882 she reunited with her daughter Eliza Jane and Eliza Jane's daughter.

 In 1885, the last year of her life, Clara Brown was voted into the Society of Colorado Pioneers for her role in Colorado's early history.
+Brown was inducted into the Colorado Women's Hall of Fame in 1989 and the Colorado Business Hall of Fame in 2022.
+The story of her life was told through the opera Gabriel's Daughter at the Central City Opera House in 2003.

 Early life

-Clara Brown was born into slavery near Independence, Missouri on January 1, 1800.
-At a young age Clara and her mother were sold to Adam Smith, a Virginian tobacco farmer, and worked in the fields.
-She was then moved with the Smith family to Kentucky.
+Clara Brown was born into slavery near Fredericksburg, Virginia, on January 1, 1800.
+At a young age, Clara and her mother were sold to Ambrose Smith, a tobacco farmer in Virginia, and worked in the fields.
 Clara married a slave named Richard at 18 years of age.
 Together they had four children: Richard, Margaret, Paulina Ann, and Eliza Jane.
+Paulina and Eliza were twins.
+Paulina drowned when she was 8.
+She was also held at some point by the Smith family in Kentucky.

-Sadly at 8 years of age Paulina, the twin sister to Eliza Jane drowned.
-In 1835 their owner, Ambrose Smith, died.
-To settle the estate, Brown's family was brought to a slave auction, sold separately and sent to different, distant locations.
+In 1835, Brown's owner, Ambrose Smith, died.
+To settle the estate, Brown's family were sold separately at a slave auction, after which they were sent to different, distant locations.
 A plantation owner from Kentucky, George Brown, sensed her intelligence and strength and placed high bids to attain her.